k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak the number of charges the Blacksmith hammer starts with and can be charged up to
 - Adjust sound flag for various monsters
+- Fix: grammar when deflecting a thrown projectile whle wearing a shield or a pair of bracers